You’ve probably heard a lot about search engine optimization, and you may be wondering, “what’s the big deal?”

 The key to running an SEO campaign for your SaaS company is establishing the right goals and tracking the right metrics.
 From there, it’s all about making yourself “search engine friendly” so you can get found by your prospective audience online.

 It’s not a very sexy subject, like UX or UI.
-But I promise an effective SEO strategy will have a big impact on your SaaS company’s success, and that impact will come in the form of an increase in leads.
+But I promise an effective SEO marketing strategy will have a big impact on your SaaS company’s success, and that impact will come in the form of an increase in leads.

 The fact of the matter is that 71% of people researching a B2B product or service begin with a Google search.